mayynophobia/mayynophobia/README.md

 o/ im may

-i am not the smartest of individual discord - mayynophobia#939
+im not the smartest of individual

+discord - mayynophobia#9398

 ❤️